younggglcy/reminder/README.md

 ## Command

-Reminder also provides some simple commands for you.
+Reminder also provides some simple commands for you, like stop or recover Reminder and so on.
+Feel free to explore it.

-1. `reminder.stopReminding`

-   Reminder will stop reminding until you command `reminder.recover` or restart this extension.

-2. `reminder.recover`

-   Recover Reminder.

 ## Credits